Meet the Intern: Olivia

 Who do you look up to in the queer community?

-Meet the Board: Christopher McDonald
+Meet the Board: Bri Battle

 Where are you originally from and how long have you been in DC?